“Health Checks”: Your Ticket to Building a Sustainable International Business

 The Benefits of Health Checks in Creating a Sustainable International Business

 There are a lot of different things you need to consider when developing your tax model – the location of your employees, your profit allocation (hello transfer pricing), the processes within and between your entities, and the model’s alignment with your commercial strategy.
-But all of this strategy you put into place will hold no value if your company does not follow – and continue to follow – the agreed upon model.
+But all of this strategy you put into place will hold no value if your company does not follow – and continue to follow – the agreed-upon model.

-Take, for example, a US-based company that has presence in many markets around the world with their global tax function based in the US.
+Take, for example, a US-based company that has a presence in many markets around the world with their global tax function based in the US.
 We worked with them to tweak their tax model to work in Asia, including helping them set up a regional hub in Singapore with a clear structure in place.
 Two years later, we discovered that they hadn’t followed the model – they didn’t have the right people in the right places nor were they following the right processes which posed a huge risk across a dozen countries!

 Things change.
 People will come and go, people will change departments and locations, laws change, and you might grow your product offerings.
-And when new people assume higher level roles or enter your company, they might not be receiving the knowledge to ensure they aren’t making mistakes that could cost your company.
-It’s very typical that even large MNCs unintentionally drift away from the agreed upon original model and that’s when the risks start to increase.
+And when new people assume higher-level roles or enter your company, they might not be receiving the knowledge to ensure they aren’t making mistakes that could cost your company.
+It’s very typical that even large MNCs unintentionally drift away from the agreed-upon original model and that’s when the risks start to increase.

-When you create a process or have a control in place, it’ll outlive the turnover of people in your business.
+When you create a process or have control in place, it’ll outlive the turnover of people in your business.
 Also, having the finance or tax function do a quarterly or annual “health check” to ensure your tax and transfer pricing model is still fit for purpose and aligned with the business and its strategy is key to early identification of any changes and consequent potential risks.
 Think of it like routine maintenance checks to assess the health of the business.
-These health checks require involving the key functions, such as sales, finance, tax, HR, legal and management and needs senior buy-in to ensure it gets executed properly with the right checks and questions being asked of the right people.
+These health checks require involving key functions, such as sales, finance, tax, HR, legal and management and need senior buy-in to ensure it gets executed properly with the right checks and questions being asked of the right people.

 What to include in your health check

 If your business is lean, your health check can be as simple as a checklist or a matrix, and the points you are checking should correlate to all key functions within your business with specific do’s and don’ts for the procedures employees are to follow.
 They should also include looking at where your employees are located, profit allocation, processes between entities, and the model’s alignment with your commercial strategy.
-If your business is large, you may need to have proactive advisory support to make sure that all stakeholders of the business are inline with the intended tax and transfer pricing model.
+If your business is large, you may need to have proactive advisory support to make sure that all stakeholders of the business are in line with the intended tax and transfer pricing model.